Coalition for Community & Healthcare Acquired Infection Reduction

 With over 40 years of Sales and Marketing experience in Healthcare, Food, and Agricultural marketing globally, Keith has led several major brands and product categories to international success.

-Graduating from McMaster University, with on-going education at Ivey, and University of Arkansas.
-Keith participates with IPAC Canada, APIC, CCHL, and other groups.
+Graduating from McMaster University, with ongoing education at Ivey, and University of Arkansas, Keith participates with IPAC Canada, APIC, CCHL, and other groups.

 As a P. Eng within Ontario, Roger has spent over 2 decades operating & maintaining acute hospitals within S-W Ontario.

 During this period he gained significant insight on virtually every non-clinical aspect of healthcare from Engineering/construction to parking/security to Housekeeping and everything in between.
 It was also during the latter portion of this period that he was able to pursue and positively impact improvements in these same departments.
 This is where Roger became aware of the gap that needed to be addressed relative ensuring that healthcare facilities systemically through engineering prevention addressed hospital acquired infections (HAIs).
 Since then he’s been a strong advocate and facilitator in educating, promoting and implementing both a change in culture, mindset and physically within healthcare thru the adoption and implementation of science-based technologies systemically addressing HAI’s.
-Roger pursuit of continuous improvement is why he still is active in numerous facets of healthcare including being a member of two CSA standards (Medical Gas Pipeline Systems & Cleaning & Disinfection within Healthcare), Immediate Past President of Canada largest professional associated dedicated to improving members expertise within healthcare engineering (Cdn.
+Roger's pursuit of continuous improvement is why he still is active in numerous facets of healthcare including being a member of two CSA standards (Medical Gas Pipeline Systems & Cleaning & Disinfection within Healthcare), Past President of Canada's largest professional association dedicated to improving members' expertise within healthcare engineering (Cdn.
 Healthcare Engineering Society (CHES)) and his own private healthcare engineering firm, Holliss Consulting Inc. (HCI).